 All sinks that are less than the z-limit, and lower than their lowest adjacent neighbours, will be filled to the height of their pour points.

 Calculate flow direction

-The tool is part of hydrological_analysis.py.

-This tool calculates the flow direction raster based on the input filled raster.
+Outline: it calculates the flow direction raster based on the input filled raster.

+Source: this tool is part of hydrological_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 FlowDirection(inFillRaster, "NORMAL")

+Flow direction [link]

 This tool creates a raster of flow direction from each cell to its downslope neighbour, or neighbours, using the D8, Multiple Flow Direction (MFD), or D-Infinity (DINF) method.
 Its usage is summarized below.

 The D8 flow method models flow direction from each cell to its steepest downslope neighbour.